Best Drones With a Camera

 Past this number, you can also analyze the battery itself; which will usually be measured in mAh (milliamp hour).
 This is used to describe the energy charge of a battery and how long it will last before needing to be recharged.
 Clearly, the higher the better, and anything below 1,000 is not going to last for too long.

-But, lightness and portability can also be important.
+But, lightness and portability can also be important in the drone world.
 Drones are meant to be portable and those that do not fold up or pack down in any way can be a hassle to transport.
-The same concept applies with lightness.
+The same concept applies to lightness.
 It is important to keep in mind that the lighter the drone, the flimsier the device will perform in the wind.
 Cheaper models may wobble around and be unstable in furious winds and you never know what Mother Nature has up her sleeve on a given afternoon.

 Expert Interviews & Opinions